Dark Shadows (film): Plot

-Barnabas hosts a "happening" at Collinwood for the entire town, with Alice Cooper as entertainment.
-He finds Victoria alone, who reveals she has seen the ghost of Josette her entire life; her parents committed her to an asylum as a result, but she eventually escaped and Josette directed her to Collinwood.
-She returns Barnabas' affections and they kiss, to Angelique's dismay.

-More eager than ever to be human, Barnabas goes to Dr. Hoffman's office, where he discovers her transfusing his blood into herself to try to stop her aging.
-He drains all the blood from her body, and he and Willie dump her at sea, telling everyone she went away on business.
+Barnabas hosts a "happening" at Collinwood for the entire town.
+He talks with Victoria, who reveals she has been seeing Josette's ghost her whole life.
+Her parents committed her to an asylum for it.
+However, she eventually escaped, and Josette directed her to Collinwood.
+Determined to be human again, Barnabas goes to Dr. Hoffman's office, where he discovers that she deceived him to turn herself into a vampire and avoid death from old age.
+Barnabas kills her, and he and Willie dump her body at sea.

-Barnabas confronts the greedy Roger and offers him a choice: to become a better father to David, or to leave Collinwood with enough money to live out his life elsewhere; Roger chooses the latter.
-Heartbroken, David is nearly struck by a falling disco ball, but Barnabas saves him with supernatural speed and catches fire in the daylight, revealing himself as a vampire.
-David, Carolyn, and Victoria are shocked.
+After catching Roger attempting to break into the secret passage that leads to the hidden fortune, Barnabas confronts him, offering him a choice: become a better father or leave Collinwood with financial gain; Roger chooses the latter.
+Heartbroken, David is nearly struck by a falling disco ball, but Barnabas saves him before catching fire in the daylight, revealing himself as a vampire to the whole family and Victoria.

-Desperate, Barnabas meets with Angelique, who goads him into confessing to his murders and demands he join her as her paramour.
+Believing they will never accept him, Barnabas meets with Angelique, who goads him into confessing to his murders and demands he join her as her paramour.
 He refuses, so she again traps him in a coffin.
-Angelique destroys the Collins' cannery and, with a recording of Barnabas' confession, rallies the town against the family.
+Angelique destroys the Collins' cannery and, with a recording of Barnabas' confession, rallies the town to storm Collinwood Manor.

 David frees Barnabas, who confronts Angelique at Collinwood.
-They battle, and the townspeople see that she is a witch.
-Elizabeth and Carolyn, who reveals herself to be a werewolf, join the fight, and Angelique enchants the house to turn against the Collins family.
-She admits she was responsible for the werewolf that bit Carolyn as an infant, and for the deaths of David's mother and Barnabas' parents.
-The ghost of David's mother appears and incapacitates Angelique, and the family escape the burning manor.
-Angelique offers Barnabas her heart, which crumbles as she dies.
+They battle, and the townspeople learn that she is a witch.
+Carolyn, who is revealed to be a werewolf, joins the fight, and Angelique uses her enchantments to subdue them, damage the house and start fires.

+Angelique admits she was responsible for the werewolf that bit Carolyn as an infant and for the death of David's mother.
+Her ghost appears and incapacitates the witch, and the family escapes the burning manor.
+Angelique offers Barnabas her heart, but he refuses; she then crumbles into dust.
-Barnabas races to Widow's Hill and finds Victoria, who says there is only one way for them to be together.
-When he refuses to turn her into a vampire, she steps off the cliff.
-He leaps after her, biting her neck on the way down.
-On the rocks, he holds her in his arms.
-Now a vampire, she awakens as Josette.
-As they kiss, a voiceover from Barnabas declares that his curse is now lifted.

-Though Barnabas thinks he is finally safe, Dr. Hoffman, bound and on the sea floor, opens her eyes.
+Barnabas races to Widows' Hill and finds Victoria, who says she has to be a vampire if they are to be together.
+When he refuses, she falls off the cliff.
+Barnabas leaps after her, biting her neck.
+Now a vampire, she awakens as Josette, with his curse lifted.
+Meanwhile, Dr. Hoffman, bound and on the sea floor, is resurrected by Barnabas' blood and becomes a vampire.